What is Kubernetes Observability? Key Reasons for Implementing it in Your Organization

 Observability vs. Monitoring: How are they different?

 These two are often used interchangeably; however, they are different in their application.
-By monitoring Kubernetes, you can verify if the Kubernetes environment and its clusters, nodes, containers, pods, and app workloads are functioning as expected.
-On the other hand, observability provides you with a comprehensive picture and vital information to take steps towards improving performance and making the application, K8s components, and the entire infrastructure more stable and resilient.
+By monitoring Kubernetes, you can verify if the Kubernetes environment and its clusters, nodes, containers, pods, and Kubernetes workloads running and functioning as expected.
+On the other hand, observability provides you with a comprehensive picture and vital information to take steps towards improving performance and making the application, K8s components, and the entire underlying infrastructure more stable and resilient.

 For instance, Prometheus – a popular Kubernetes monitoring tool, enables real-time monitoring, and alerting, checks the symptoms, and notifies your teams about the anomalies.
 A Kubernetes observability tool helps generate broad overviews and comprehensive summaries of the application performance and provides ways to connect changes in the metrics with Kubernetes events.

 Over the years, Kubernetes has become a developer’s choice for designing and deploying scalable and distributed containerized applications.
 However, Kubernetes is unaware of the internal state of an application.
 Therefore, developers and SREs leverage telemetry data (logs, metrics, and traces) to understand how their code behaves during runtime.
 These are known as the three pillars of Kubernetes observability.

 - Logs are files that store events, warnings, and errors occurring in the software environment.
 They generally contain contextual information, like the specific time of an event and the user or endpoint connected with it.
 The log messages present data points in plain text, either structured or binary format.
 But, it’s important to keep in mind that log messages need a vast amount to store; therefore, you must assess your storage strategy before generating them.